therward/ThemeParkQueueDisplay/README.md

 + Show the park opening hours to the left of the clock
 + When disconnected from WIFI - to display a message "Device is disconnected from WIFI"
 + Implement an Energy Saving mode that stops calling the API during the night or after park opening hours
++ Add animations instead of the display blinking

+Futher down the road:

++ Add a web interface, allowing users to customise the park shown and the type of rides (Family / thrill / area based).
+The interface would also allow customisation on font type / size and also allow the user to select when eco mode starts.

 # Report a bug